Written by: A O’Neill, Licensed Pest Management Professional

 Steam kills all stages of the bed bug life cycle on contact, but the one possible downside to using steam is that it can only kill the bed bugs it actually reaches, so be as thorough as possible.

 Take care when using the heat steamer because it will instantly burn skin as steam temperatures at the tip can reach over 212ºF (100ºC).

 - After heat-steaming the couch and letting it dry for a few hours, you can then apply a residual product (if you plan on using one) such as CimeXa which is desiccant insecticide dust.

-Silica gel, such as CimeXa, is natural and safe to use but it’s always a good idea to see what other products are available on the market for home-use, and there are a couple of good online pest control product retailers that offer great customer service and product advice at https://www.domyown.com and https://www.bedbugsupply.com.
+Silica gel, such as CimeXa, is natural and safe to use but it’s always a good idea to see what other products are available on the market for home use, and there are a couple of good online pest control product retailers that offer great customer service and product advice, such as Domyown.com who also offers free shipping on their products.

-Finish by securing the dust cover back onto the underneath of the couch and thoroughly vacuum the whole room.
+Finish by securing the dust cover back onto the underside of the couch and thoroughly vacuum the whole room.

 Keeping Bed Bugs Off Your Couch

 Knowing how you got bed bugs to begin with will prevent reintroducing them.
 There are a number of ways they find their way into your home, such as in second-hand furniture, crawling into your suitcase or overnight bag after staying in a hotel, and there have even been cases of bed bugs in taxi cabs!